jkhatri01/anshulpatel25.github.io/personal_website/content/post/linux_cpu_percentage.md

 (100 * 50)/450 = 11.111%
 ```

-* Jiffies can be converted to Real Time via `(Jiffies/100)`, it may be greater than Real Time if a Process utilizes more than one CPU or Core.
+* Jiffies can be converted to Real Time (seconds) via `(Jiffies/100) as 1 second = 100 Jiffies`, it may be greater than Real Time if a Process utilizes more than one CPU or Core.

 __Golang Snippet__